Plaintext-Scale Fair Data Exchange: Proposed FDE Implementations

 \subsection{Common Notation and Definitions}

 As in~\cite{TasSZMKBN24}, we use the KZG polynomial commitment scheme, and define the function $F$ in VECK as the polynomial evaluation at a given set of points.

 Our first proposed construction, $\VECKplus$, uses ElGamal-based encryption.
 We choose ElGamal primarily because it achieves significantly lower bandwidth compared to the Paillier-based VECK from~\cite{TasSZMKBN24}, despite its relatively higher proof-time complexity.
-This trade-off is justified in $\VECKplus$, as our design already reduces proof generation time to essentially constant complexity, making the bandwidth savings more impactful.
+This trade-off is justified in $\VECKplus$, as our design already reduces proof time, making the bandwidth savings more impactful.

 Our second construction, $\VECKstar$, also employs ElGamal-based encryption, primarily to maintain consistency between the two implementations.
 However, unlike in $\VECKplus$, the bandwidth advantage of ElGamal over Paillier is less critical, as $\VECKstar$ already drastically reduces communication overhead through optimized masking and zk-SNARK integration.
 Thus, in the context of $\VECKstar$, one might prefer Paillier encryption to leverage its slightly better computational efficiency, as reported in~\cite{TasSZMKBN24}.